System Architecture

 2. POS sends event to API Gateway

-3. Loyalty Service processes transaction
+3. Point Service processes transaction (/point/api/earn)

-4. Calculate points based on rules
+4. Calculate points based on shop/event rules (/point/api/point-rules)

-5. Update customer points balance
+5. Update member points balance

-6. Trigger notification if milestone reached
+7. Trigger notification if milestone reached → Notification Service

 Security Architecture